Mini-XML 4.0 Programming Manual

 mxmlSetReal

-Set the value of a real number node.
+Set the value of a real value node.

 Parameters